apanwar/sap-commerce-cloud-scalability/product-catalog/media-to-catalog-unaware-media/README.md

 Please refer to the [blog post](https://community.sap.com/t5/crm-and-cx-blogs-by-sap/enhancing-scalability-of-your-product-catalog-with-catalog-unaware-media/ba-p/13762371) to understand the background and the scenarios where it can be useful.

 ## Introducing CatalogUnawareMediaContainer
-The first step for the migration is to introduce `CatalogUnawareMediaContainer` item type.
+The first step for the using `CatalogUnawareMedia` for products is to introduce `CatalogUnawareMediaContainer` item type to support it with `gallery` images.
 The standard item type of the media container is catalog aware.
 Since, multiple media containers cannot own a single media.
 It becomes impossible to refer the same media in the media containers of two or more catalog versions.
 Hence, introduction of a `CatalogUnawareMediaContainer` is a must for this migration.
 To create this do the following:
 1. Create the `CatalogUnawareMediaContainer` item type using the following item definition:
     ```xml
     <itemtype code="CatalogUnawareMediaContainer" autocreate="true" generate="true" extends="MediaContainer"